Bánh gối • Vietnamese “pillow” meat hand pies

 • Heat vegetable oil over medium in a large frying pan or pot with deep sides.
 The oil is ready when it bubbles around a wooden chopstick and spatula.

 • Add in a few pies at a time, depending on the size of your pan.
-Fry until golden on both sides- about 6.5 minutes.
+Fry until golden on both sides.

 • Serve immediately while hot with dipping sauce, lettuce, and herbs.